RDHPCS Cloud Computing

 An example Singularity Container build, job array that uses bind mounts

-Example that demonstrates a Singularity container build, and a job array that uses two bind mounts (input and output directories ) and creates an output file for each task in the array.
+This example demonstrates a Singularity container build, and a job array that uses two bind mounts (input and output directories ) and creates an output file for each task in the array.

 Recipe file:-